Dealing With Late-Paying Clients: 10 Tactics That Work

 2. Reward Prompt Payments

 Clients who regularly pay late may have a culture of pushing invoices over their deadlines.
 If you work with medium and large businesses, you may battle this month in, month out.

-Sometimes it feels like the company is badly organized, but consistent late payment can actually be an intentional move to keep your cash in their bank for longer.
+Sometimes it feels like the company is badly organized or chaotic.
+But persistent late payment can actually be an intentional policy to keep your cash in their bank account for as long as possible.

 If you don’t want to offer your persistent late payer a discount, you could offer to make a donation to charity in return for every invoice paid on or before the due date.